Zoé (band)

 Zoé is a Grammy Award and Latin Grammy Award-winning Mexican rock band.
 It was initially formed in Cuernavaca, Mexico in 1994, although membership started to stabilize in 1997.
 The band has achieved success in Mexico and most Spanish-speaking countries with albums such as Rocanlover, Memo Rex Commander y el Corazón Atómico de la Vía Láctea and Reptilectric.

 History

-Zoé began in Mexico in 1994, with influences from Seattle's grunge, Zoé went through a period of changing line-ups and varying styles before stabilizing in 1997, with León Larregui (guitar and voice), Sergio Acosta (guitar), Alberto Cabrera (drums), Ángel Mosqueda (bass guitar) and Jesus Báez (keyboards).
-By this time, a clear influence from The Beatles could be seen alongside the Britpop and grunge stylings.
+Zoé began in Mexico in 1994, with influences from Seattle's grunge.
+The band went through a period of changing line-ups and varying styles before stabilizing in 1997, with León Larregui (guitar and voice), Sergio Acosta (guitar), Alberto Cabrera (drums), Ángel Mosqueda (bass guitar) and Jesus Báez (keyboards).
+By this time, a clear influence from The Beatles could be seen alongside Britpop and grunge stylings.

 1998–2004: Debut album and Rocanlover

 Faced with a lack of venues in which to showcase their music, Zoé relied upon self-organized concerts, the Internet and a self-published demo.
 These efforts, along with positive word of mouth, helped them gain popularity in Spanish-language radio stations in the United States.
 They signed their first recording contract in 1998, but nothing came of it.
 They independently released an album in 2000 that attracted the attention of Sony Music, who took over its distribution.
 Popular songs from this recording included "Asteroide" and "Miel".
 Following the success of this album, some of their songs were included in the soundtracks of the movies Amar Te Duele, Ladies Night and The Dreamer.

 In November 2003, Zoé released a second album, Rocanlover, produced by Phil Vinall, who had previously worked with bands like Placebo and Elastica.
 The album included the singles "Peace and Love", "Love" and "Veneno".
 In 2017, looking back at this period, Larreguí characterized this as a time of experimentation and trying different things; for example, the band had not decided if they wanted to record more songs in English.